mhubii/gazebo_models/README.md

 ### Install

+You can also install the models.
+Note that this is no necessary if you already updated your path.
 To install the models do

 ```
 mkdir build